tytydraco/yessleep/out/I_were_hired_to_patrol_a_government_building_but_I_was_only_allowed_to_patrol_the_first_floor.md

 “Understandable.
 I hope you enjoy your first day of service.
 I… I must be going now.”

 I walked past her, not waiting for a reply.
-In my peripheral vision, I saw her and another man entering the room — probably the rightful owner of the outfit.
+In my peripheral vision, I saw her and another man entering the room — probably the rightful owner of the outfit I were wearing.

 I walked as quickly as I could, trying to mimic the same posture as everyone else.
 I kept close to the walls.
 The place was huge — bigger than the city itself.